canonical/data-science-stack/docs/how-to/enable-intel-gpu.rst

    kubectl get nodes --show-labels | grep intel

-You should receive non-empty output with the name of your cluster.
+You should see an output with the cluster name such as the following:

 Verify DSS detects the GPU
 ----------------------------------